“Expatriate/Expat: A person who lives outside their native country.” English Oxford Dictionary

 - There Will Be A Lot Of Admin

 The phrase ‘Simple tasks can become huge challenges’ is so true.
-While negotiating the bureaucracy and processing all the paperwork is initially daunting and at times totally overwhelming, it’s worth all the stress in the long run and it gets easier (ish) with each renewal.
-Ask for advice and don’t be afraid to seek out fellow expats for help, there are many helpful community groups on Facebook, ask questions even those you may think are silly or obvious.
+Negotiating the bureaucracy and processing all the paperwork is initially daunting and at times totally overwhelming.
+It’s worth all the stress in the long run and it gets easier (ish) with each renewal.
+Ask for advice and don’t be afraid to seek out fellow expats for help.
+There are many helpful community groups on Facebook, ask questions even those you may think are silly or obvious.
 Once you find out a process play it forward and pass on your knowledge/information to help others.

 Trust me you will need patience because the wheels can turn very slowly (in the UAE anyway) and the lack of customer service can be frustrating.
 The visa/medical/ID card process is certainly a test of anyone’s patience but it’s has improved year on year (either that or may expectations have adapted accordingly) but as it’s a necessity, you have to just get on with it!
 Managing your expectations is key to easing your stress.

 If I had a £1 for every time over the last ten years that I’ve had been asked the same questions I would be a millionaire.
 How’s Dubai? (umm hello I live in Abu Dhabi) Can you Drive there?
 (Yes, I don’t live in KSA and women can drive there now too) Can you Drink there? (ummm yes!
 Have you heard of brunch?).
 I gave up long ago trying to explain to people that we don’t actually live in Dubai, it’s easier to just nod and agree that living in Dubai is good and then just actually underplay everything from that point forward.
 As an expat living in the UAE people have many preconceived ideas about culture and religion that is not helped by the western media.
 I’m happy to hear opinions of people who have visited the region but if you haven’t, quite frankly I’m not interested.